MSC+ Stem Cell therapy for Cystic fibrosis

 • Bronchial stem cells which can be used for maintaining bronchial, bronchiolar, and alveolar epithelia

-• Stem cell therapy can be used to colonize the airways, proliferate there, and differentiate into columnar cells covering a sufficient part of the airway epithelium
+• Stem cell therapy can colonize the airways, proliferate there, and differentiate into columnar cells covering a sufficient part of the airway epithelium.

-Total of MSC+ Stem Cell infusions will depend on the severity of airway damage, and multiple stages may be necessary for those with excessive scarring in interstitium, chronic inflammation in the lung & diffuse parenchymal disease.
+The total of UC-MSC+ Stem Cell infusions will depend on the severity of airway damage, and multiple stages may be necessary for those with excessive scarring in the interstitium, chronic inflammation in the lung & diffuse parenchymal disease.
 Due to the degenerative nature of CF, most patients will also require endogenous airway progenitor cells in combination with mesenchymal stromal cells.

 Pulmonary Rehabilitation Post Therapy